swiftlang/swift/docs/GenericsManifesto.md

 foo(X())
 ```

 Under what circumstances should it print "P"?
 If `foo()` is defined within the same module as the conformance of `X` to `P`?
 If the call is defined within the same module as the conformance of `X` to `P`?
 Never?
-Either of the first two answers requires significant complications in the dynamic casting infrastructure to take into account the module in which a particular dynamic cast occurred (the first option) or where an existential was formed (the second option), while the third answer breaks the link between the static and dynamic type systems—none of which is an acceptable result.
+Either of the first two answers requires significant complications in the dynamic casting infrastructure to take into account the module in which a particular dynamic cast occurred (the first option) or where an existential was formed (the second option), while the third answer breaks the link between the static and dynamic type systems--none of which is an acceptable result.

 ### Conditional conformances via protocol extensions